christian-mannes/it/doc/download.md

 > If this is not what you intended, use the File > Set Files Directory option.

 ## Windows
+*It* supports Windows 11 - it may work on other versions but has not been tested.

+### Prerequisites
+You must have a C++ compiler installed on your machine.
+We strongly recommend installing the [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
+You should at least download support for C++ development. *It* assumes that you are using the MSVCC 2022 compiler.

 TODO

 ## Linux